vuejs/docs/src/guide/essentials/template-syntax.md

 <a :[attributeName]="url"> ... </a>
 ```

-Here `attributeName` will be dynamically evaluated as a JavaScript expression, and its evaluated value will be used as the final value for the argument.
+Here, `attributeName` will be dynamically evaluated as a JavaScript expression, and its evaluated value will be used as the final value for the argument.
 For example, if your component instance has a data property, `attributeName`, whose value is `"href"`, then this binding will be equivalent to `v-bind:href`.

 Similarly, you can use dynamic arguments to bind a handler to a dynamic event name: